preames/llvm-auto-triage-corpus/README.rst

   interface complexity which would require duplicating some code in the reducer wrapping code.
 This is blocked on figuring out if the interface can be simplified to a self contains MIR test to drive target specification.
+* Reduction of assembly inputs.
+The challenge here is that most of the tools crash when fed malformed assembly.
+Generally, finding crashes on malformed input is "easy" and thus reduction to malformed input is not "interesting".
+  Blocked on finding a way to reduce only valid, but still crashing, inputs.